-- Operating system-You must have a physical ESX host machine, where Double-Take can create the new virtual server, that meets the following requirements. - ESX 4.0.x or 4.1 Standard, Advanced, Enterprise, or Enterprise Plus - ESXi 4.0.x or 4.1 Standard, Advanced, Enterprise, or Enterprise Plus - ESXi 5.0 Standard, Enterprise, or Enterprise Plus - If you are using the Standard edition of ESX 4.0 or ESXi 4.0, you must have update 1 or later.
+- Operating system-You must have a physical ESX host machine, where Double-Take can create the new virtual server, that meets the following requirements. - ESX 4.0.x or 4.1 Standard, Advanced, Enterprise, or Enterprise Plus - ESXi 4.0.x or 4.1 Standard, Advanced, Enterprise, or Enterprise Plus - ESXi 5.0 Standard, Enterprise, or Enterprise Plus - ESXi 5.1 Essentials, Essentials Plus, Standard, Enterprise, or Enterprise Plus - ESXi 5.5 Essentials, Essentials Plus, Standard, Enterprise, or Enterprise Plus - If you are using the Standard edition of ESX 4.0 or ESXi 4.0, you must have update 1 or later.

-If your source is Windows 2008 R2, your ESX host must have ESX 4.0 update 1 or later.
+If your source is Windows 2008 R2, your ESX server must have ESX 4.0 update 1 or later.

-If your source is Windows 2012, your ESX server must have ESXi 5.0 update 1 or later.
+If your source is Windows 2012 or 2012 R2, your ESX server must have ESXi 5.0 update 1 or later.

-- vCenter-Although vCenter is not required, if you are using it, then you must use version 4.1 or later. - vMotion-Host vMotion is only supported if you are using vCenter.
+- vCenter-vCenter is not required, but if you are using it, then you must use version 4.1 or later. - vMotion-Host vMotion is only supported if you are using vCenter.
 Storage vMotion is not supported. - Virtual recovery appliance-The ESX server must have an existing virtual machine, known as a virtual recovery appliance, that meets the following requirements.
 (The virtual recovery appliance will create a new virtual server, mount disks, format disks, and so on.
 Then the new virtual machine is detached from the virtual recovery appliance and powered on.
 Once the new virtual machine is online, it will have the identity, data, and system state of the original source.
 Since the virtual recovery appliance maintains its own identity, it can be reused for additional migrations.) - The virtual recovery appliance must be running Windows Server 2003, 2003 R2, 2008, 2008 R2, or 2012. - The virtual recovery appliance must have the same or newer operating system than the source (not including service pack level). - The virtual recovery appliance must have Double-Take installed and licensed on it. - Microsoft .NET Framework version 3.5 Service Pack 1 is required on the virtual recovery appliance.
 This version is not included in the .NET version 4.0 release.
 Therefore, even if you have .NET version 4.0 installed, you will also need version 3.5.1.
 If you are using Windows 2008 or earlier, you can install this version from the Double-Take DVD, via a web connection during the Double-Take installation, or from a copy you have obtained manually from the Microsoft web site.
-If you are using Windows 2008 R2 or later, you can enable it through Windows features. - Do not take snapshots of the virtual recovery appliance, because they will interfere with proper cutover. - Disk controller-VMware Paravirtual SCSI Controllers are not supported.
+If you are using Windows 2008 R2 or later, you can enable it through Windows features.

-- System memory-The minimum system memory on each server should be 1 GB.
+- Do not take snapshots of the virtual recovery appliance, because they will interfere with proper cutover. - Disk controller-VMware Paravirtual SCSI Controllers are not supported. - System memory-The minimum system memory on each server should be 1 GB.
 The recommended amount for each server is 2 GB. - Disk space for program files-This is the amount of disk space needed for the Double-Take program files.
 The amount depends on your operating system version and your architecture (32-bit or 64-bit) and ranges from 350-500 MB.